WE'RE SORRY. THIS EVENT IS SOLD OUT.

-Join AIGA Boston and Lesley University for a hands-on workshop on Design for User Experience.
+Join AIGA Boston and Lesley University for a hands-on workshop on designing for User Experience and networking.
+Pizza will be served.

 In this fast-paced, hands-on workshop you’ll learn how to employ UX Research and Design methods to design a positive experience for your future self.
 Issues of travel, mobility, and wayfinding for adults over age 65 will be discussed.
 Working in teams, participants will engage in a rapid prototyping process towards creating a potential solution.
 Outcomes from this workshop will include brainstorming, mapping, conceptualizing and prototyping a click-through interface for mobile.